 In 2014, when season 2 of Virtual Design Master had finished, we wanted to build on that momentum.
 Eric Wright had seen Greg Ferro’s post on 30 blogs in 30 days and was curious to see if the community was up for it.
-Melissa jumped in right away and well myself – how could I say no.
+Melissa jumped in right away and well myself – how I could say no.

 It was challenging to say the least, but a very rewarding experience.
 Many folks from the community participated, and it was great to see everyone giving it their best effort.
 It was also exciting to meet followers of the Virtual Design Master competition, who felt this was a way for them to connect with the larger community.